BetterCrypto/Applied-Crypto-Hardening/FAQ.md

 Q: I found a bug / some of your recommendations does not work for me
 A: Please get in contact with us on the mailing list

+Q: Is there a webpage?
+A: yes, www.bettercrypto.org